 We also handle matters in Fayetteville, Fort Smith, Springdale, Jonesboro, North Little Rock, Conway, Rogers, Pine Bluff and throughout the rest Arkansas.

 Handling felony animal cruelty throughout the state of Arkansas

 In extremely rare cases, prosecutors may charge a person with felony animal cruelty.
 Felony animal cruelty may be charged if a person is accused of torturing a cat, dog, or horse.
 A person can also be charged if they are accused of organizing animal fights, or unlawful bear exploitation.
 These charges should be taken as seriously as any other felony charge.
 In addition to prison time, a conviction of animal cruelty generally also requires a psychiatric or psychological evaluation.
-The Little Rock, Arkansas attorneys at Benca & Johnston have the experience to investigate your case and build the best legal defense possible.
+The Little Rock, Arkansas attorneys at The Law Office of Patrick Benca have the experience to investigate your case and build the best legal defense possible.

 Whenever you are charged with any crime, it is understandably a very difficult time in your life.
 Our team of attorneys understand that you are worried about your future, your employment, your family, and your reputation.
 We ensure that our clients are always kept up to date with what is happening on their case, and discuss with them the details of their legal options.
 We collaborate with our clients and work to fulfill our client’s wishes regarding how they would like to proceed with their legal case.
-We have more than 25 years of combined experience and collaborate on cases both big and small so that you benefit from several different unique view points and experiences.
+Patrick Benca has more than twenty years of legal experience and we collaborate on cases both big and small so that you benefit from several different unique view points and experiences.
 Call us today and learn how our office can help you.